slsa-framework/slsa-proposals/0004/README.md

 -  Package name and version.
 -  Optional: verified package provenance.
 -  Preferences.
 Examples include, but are not limited to:
-    -  Names of ‘sensitive' provenance properties that are not expected to change such as builder ID or source repository,
+    -  Names of 'sensitive' provenance properties that are not expected to change such as builder ID or source repository,
     -  Minimum SLSA level for an acceptable artifact,
     -  Maximum SLSA level depending on the builder.